Buy Elocon Cream Online in the UK

 Mometasone acts inside the skin cells to stop the release of these inflammatory substances.
 This reduces the swelling, redness and itching and so helps prevent scratching that can further irritate the skin.

 Elocon ointment is more greasy than the cream.
 It is more suitable for very dry, scaly areas of skin, whereas moist or weepy skin is best treated with the cream.

-A thin layer of Elocon Cream should be gently rubbed into the affected area of skin once a day.
+A thin layer of Elocon Cream should be applied thinly and evenly and gently rubbed into the affected area of skin once a day.

 Do not use Elocon if you have any of the following:

 if you are allergic (hypersensitive) to mometasone furoate, any of the other ingredients of this medicine or to other similar medicines on any other skin problems as it could make them worse especially:

 - rosacea (a skin condition affecting the face)

 - skin atrophy (thinning of the skin)

 - genital itching